Subscribe to Explore With Finesse!

 Kampala is generally considered a safe destination for travelers.
 However, there are certain areas that you should not walk around in, and these areas are pretty apparent when you see them.
 I would avoid walking around at night, just take a taxi or boda boda wherever you need to go.

-While there is plenty to see and do in Kampala, here are our recommended top 5!
+While there is plenty to see and do in Kampala on a budget, here are our recommended top 5!

 Take a Day Trip to Lake Victoria